Superluminous supernova progenitors have a half-solar metallicity threshold: Acknowledgments

 \section{Acknowledgments}

-T.-W.~Chen appreciates Alan Fitzsimmons for thesis advise, to Fabio Bresolin and Rolf Peter Kudritzki for host data collection; thanks to Sandra Savaglio for encouragement and to Dan Perley, Pavel Kroupa and Jeff Cooke for helpful discussions.
+T.-W.~Chen appreciates Alan Fitzsimmons for thesis advise, to Fabio Bresolin and Rolf Peter Kudritzki for host data collection; thanks to Sandra Savaglio for encouragement and to Dan Perley, Pavel Kroupa and Jeff Cooke for helpful discussions; thanks the organisers and participants of STScI workshop ``The Mysterious Connection Between SLSNe and GRBs'' for stimulating discussions.
 The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013)/ERC Grant agreement n$^{\rm o}$ [291222] (PI : S. J.~Smartt).
 T.-W.~Chen, RMY and TK acknowledge the support through the Sofia Kovalevskaja Award to P. Schady from the Alexander von Humboldt Foundation of Germany.